This is page two of the Growth Marketing Guide. This page teaches you to write and design websites that convert visitors into customers.

 Here's the litmus test for whether your header is sufficiently descriptive: If the visitor reads only this text on your page, will they know exactly what you sell?

 The subheader, which I cover soon, must satisfy a related litmus test: If the visitor reads only the subheader, will they know why they should care about what you sell?
+Usually the best way to convey the "why" is to explain how you uniquely do things.

 Bad headers — found all over the web — are those that read like slogans instead of descriptions.
 For example, "Improve your workflow!" or "Supercharge your collaboration!" are useless slogans.
 If that's all I read on your page, I'd have no idea what the product actually is.